![]() |

 A mathematician's apology (famous 1940 essay by British mathematician G. H. Hardy)

-The proof of innocence, or how to scientifically contest a traffic citation (Dmitri Krioukov, UCSD)
+The proof of innocence, or how to scientifically contest a traffic citation (by Dmitri Krioukov, UCSD)